maxblee/clipivot/README.md

 As [this article](https://www.wired.com/2015/11/null/) eloquently explains, this can be overly aggressive, so you should make sure this is a reasonable approach for parsing your data.
-In particular, I'd recommend spot-checking your data to see which points `csvpivot` interprets as null before using the `-e` flag.
+In particular, I'd recommend spot-checking your data to see which points `clipivot` interprets as null before using the `-e` flag.

 Which brings me to:

 ### Error handling
-I've tried to make error handling clear and helpful in `csvpivot`.
+I've tried to make error handling clear and helpful in `clipivot`.

 In all, there are four errors you might wind up seeing.